From Symmetry to Geometry: Tractable Nonconvex Problems: Nonconvex Problems with Discrete Symmetry

 \paragraph{Clustering} Clustering is one of the most fundamental problems in unsupervised learning.
-This problem possesses a {\bf permutation symmetry}: one can generate equivalent clusters by permuting the indices for cluster centers.
-Popular nonconvex algorithms include the Lloyd algorithm and variants of Expectation Maximization.
+This problem possesses a {\em permutation symmetry}: one can generate equivalent clusters by permuting the indices for cluster centers.
+Popular nonconvex algorithms include the Lloyd algorithm and variants of Expectation-Maximization.
 Despite the broad applications and empirical success of these methods, few theoretical guarantees have been obtained until recently.
 The problem of demixing two balanced, identical data clusters manifests global convergence to (a symmetric copy of) the ground truth \cite{balakrishnan2017statistical, xu2016global, daskalakis2016ten, qian2019global, kwon2019global}.
 We see similar geometric properties hold here: {\em symmetric copies of the ground truth are minimizers} and {\em saddle points exhibit directions of strict negative curvature}.
 Moreover, the saddle points are also located at balanced superpositions of local minimizers.
 Sometimes, these saddle points may contain redundant cluster estimates.
-In this case, the redundant cluster estimates can be interpreted as a under-parametrized solution (with a smaller $k$ specified).
+In this case, the redundant cluster estimates can be interpreted as an under-parametrized solution (with a smaller $k$ specified).

-However, in general clustering problems with more than two clusters, local minimizers provably exist \cite{dasgupta2007probabilistic, jin2016local}.
-When the clusters are sufficiently separated, these local minimizers possess characteristic structures \cite{qian2020structures}: they correspond imbalanced segmentations of the data, in which a subset of the true clusters are optimally undersegmented and another subset is optimally oversegmented.
+However, in general, clustering problems with more than two clusters, local minimizers provably exist \cite{dasgupta2007probabilistic, jin2016local}.
+When the clusters are sufficiently separated, these local minimizers possess characteristic structures \cite{qian2020structures}: they correspond to imbalanced segmentations of the data, in which a subset of the true clusters are optimally under-segmented and another subset is optimally over-segmented.

-\paragraph{Deep Neural Networks} Deep neural networks have more complicated symmetry groups than the problems described above.
-For example, natural objective functions associated with fitting a fully connected neural network are invariant under simultaneous permutations of the features at {\em each} layer.
-We currently lack tools for reasoning about the global geometry of such problems.
-However, progress has been made on certain special cases: for example, certain problems associated with fitting shallow networks share similar geometry to tensor decomposition \cite{janzamin2015beating, mondelli2018connection}.
-With varying technical assumptions, all local solutions have been shown to be global in a 1-layer neural network \cite{haeffele2017global,feizi2017porcupine,ge2017learning,gao2018learning,soltanolkotabi2018theoretical}.
-However, general deep nonlinear neural networks can exhibit flat saddles and spurious local minimizers \cite{safran2017spurious, vidal2017mathematics}.
-We refer interested readers to \cite{sun2019optimization} for more comprehensive development on optimization theory and algorithm of deep learning.